brainstormforce/wp-spectra/readme.txt

 * Improvement: Updated copy-paste functionality logic for parent-child blocks.
 * Fix: Container - Child block's margin & padding gets removed in editor.
 * Fix: Info Box - Description margin considers values for desktop, even for tablet and mobile devices (on frontend).
-* Fix: Call To Action - Button css conflict with newspaper theme.
 * Fix: Table of content - When disable marker is enabled List style tab not visible.
 * Fix: Star Rating - Padding/Margin were not working when the star position is set to “Before”.
 * Fix: Image: Image Size not working as expected for images when drag and drop.